pwhittlesea/pwhittlesea.github.com/content/fiction/12-days-of-short-stories-23/index.md

 ---
 title: "Twelve Days of Short Stories - Day 23"
 date: 2024-12-23 21:32:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-excerpt: A short story based on the prompt 'glimpse'
+summary: A short story based on the prompt 'glimpse'
+series: ["12 of Short Stories - 2024"]
+series_order: 10
 ---

-This is the ninth of a series of short stories I am writing this December.\
-[Click here]({% post_url 2024-11-24-12-days-of-short-stories %}) to read the explanation of why I'm writing them.
-{: .notice--info}

 Lina Buckley hid on their hands and knees behind the sofa in her house.
 Her mother and father had both told her to not stay up to try to get a glimpse of Santa delivering presents, but Lina had ignored them.\